George Osborne, 8th Duke of Leeds

 George Godolphin Osborne, 8th Duke of Leeds (16 July 1802 – 8 August 1872) was a British peer.
+He was known as Baron Godolphin from 1850 until 1859, when he inherited the dukedom.

 Early life and background

 Lord Leeds was born at Gogmagog Hills, Cambridgeshire, the eldest son of Lord Francis Osborne and his wife, The Hon.
 Elizabeth Eden.
 Lord Leeds's father, Lord Francis, was the second son and youngest child of Francis Osborne, 5th Duke of Leeds, and his wife, the former Lady Amelia Darcy.
 Lord Leeds's mother was the daughter of William Eden, 1st Baron Auckland.

 In 1832, his father was created Baron Godolphin, upon which George became known as The Hon.
 George Osborne.
 When the 1st Baron Godolphin died in 1850, George succeeded his father and became the 2nd Baron Godolphin of Farnham Royal co.
 Buckingham.